Testimonial about the course A Practical Introduction to Eye Tracking

 AN OPEN ADMISSION COURSE OFFERED BY LUND UNIVERSITY COMMISSIONED EDUCATION

 Eye tracking is a technology that registers how you move your eyes and where you are looking.
-It will be used considerably more by digital service organisations in the future, believes Michael Goldberg, who took the opportunity to attend an introductory course on the subject at Lund University.
+Digital service organisations will increase their use of eye tracking considerably in the future, believes Michael Goldberg, who took the opportunity to attend an introductory course on the subject at Lund University.

 Michael Goldberg (PhD), Junior User Experience Researcher